For further details about Dog Control please call our Customer Care team on (03) 6397 7303.

 In during 2022/23, dog registrations were issued with a new metal Lifetime Dog Registration Tag.
 These metal Lifetime Tags replaced the coloured plastic tags which needed to be replaced annually.

 The number on the Lifetime Tag does not change from year to year and remains the number for the life of your dog.
-Renewal dog notices in 2023/24 include the number of your dog’s tag (so no renewal tags were necessary).
+Renewal dog notices in 2024/25 include the number of your dog’s tag (so no renewal tags are necessary).
 Dog Registration Tags are now only issued for new dog registrations.
 Replacement Tags can be provided at a cost of $8, with new tag number.

 Should the number on the Lifetime Tag fade, it can be engraved with the original number, a sticker placed on it, touched up with a fine paint brush or permanent texter pen.
 Some owners have engraved their phone number on the Lifetime Dog Tag.